 - ½ cup Coconut cream (or half & half), Optional garnish

 - 1 cup croutons, tortilla strips, or toasted garbanzo beans, garlic bread Optional garnish

 - On a large rimmed baking sheet add the thickly sliced tomatoes, onions, and unpeeled garlic cloves. *See NOTE below if using canned whole tomatoesDrizzle with the olive oil and sprinkle with the salt and pepper.
 Gently mix to coat.

 - Broil for 15-20 minutes, on the second-highest rack of the oven, until the tomatoes start to have a slight char and are becoming soft.
 Remove softened garlic and peel.

 - In a large stockpot add the vegetable broth and Italian herbs.
 Bring to a simmer.
-Add tomato mixture, including garlic, scraping baking sheet to include seasonings and olive oil.
+Add tomato mixture, including garlic, scraping the baking sheet to include seasonings and olive oil.

 - Remove from heat.

 - Using an immersion blender begin blending on low and continue until smooth.Alternately, if you do not have an immersion blender, ladle soup into a blender, in small batches, and blend until smooth.
-Use caution and do not fill blender past the halfway point as the very hot liquid will rise up when blended.
+Use caution and do not fill the blender past the halfway point as hot liquid will rise up when blended.